jiyamaryjoseph/pypi_template/README.md

-# This is the IPYNB python package.
+# This is the PYPI python package.